SERVICES FOR PROFESSIONALS

 Any and all of these workshops can be purchased or contracted by groups or agencies.
 I am always interested in sponsors or co-sponsors and I will be sending announcements periodically as specific opportunities arise.
 If you want to be on my mailing list, please email me and put “training list” in the subject bar.
 If you wish to contract for a workshop, or discuss sponsorship, please contact me by email or phone whenever you are ready.

 I have been blessed with terrific experience and training and I am happy to offer my thoughts and ideas for how to improve service delivery to any organization or individual who thinks it might be helpful.
 I have had the wonderful experience of supervising or training some of the best clinicians (in my opinion) in the Puget Sound and in southeastern Arizona.
-Although I am not yet a certified supervisor for the Washington Mental Health Counselors Association (a detail I hope to rectify by the end of 2007), I am still happy to engage with groups, agencies or individuals in whatever way desired.
-Just write me or call me and we’ll create a package that will work for you.
+I am a certified supervisor for pre-licensing mental health professionals and am available for individual or small group supervision.